eon-com/shared-code-in-microservices/README.md

 However, this answer does not address the problem that such libraries often have the disadvantage of many transitive dependencies.
 It is only a matter of time before you catch version conflicts and it is not uncommon to end up in the notorious **Dependency Hell**.

 One way to avoid the dependency hell problem is to provide very lean libraries for clearly defined tasks with little or no dependency.
 Such libraries are in stark contrast to general-purpose libraries.
-As an alternative one can use project templates that provide a basic framework with fundamental functionalities.
-This template can be expanded in any service.
-In his book on DDD, Eric Evans even goes so far as to suggest that teams change their own copy of what he calls **Shared Kernel**, and the various changes are brought together again at regular intervals.

 ### Deployment Dependencies